jonathanwmo/space-apps-2020/README.md

 Main Code in extract_data.py
   This Python file extracts total cases, deaths, as well as average temperature, dew point, humidity, windspeed and pressure for the each day in May for every county in California.
-All of this data is then written to csv files stored in the 'csv'     directory
+All of this data is then written to csv files stored in the 'csv'     directory.

 To run extract_data.py:
   install BeautifulSoup, Selenium